Subscribe to the Moving to Portland Newsletter

 Arlington Heights Home Styles

 You will find Cottage, English, Tudors, and a few ranch homes that were built in the 50s and 60s.
 Stilt homes have been built on steep hills in the last 20-30 years.
-The neighborhood has a number of homes on the National Register of Historic Places.
+The neighborhood has some homes on the National Register of Historic Places.
 This is the list as of 2009:

 • A.H.
 Maegly House at 226 SW Kingston Street.
 This is a Prairie style home.